ncatlab/nlab-content/pages/0/0/7/6/6700/content.md

 with a possibly fractional power of the [[determinant line bundle]], def. \ref{PowerOfDeterminantLine}, produces a modular functor with vanishing central charge.

 To make sense of this however one needs to consistently define the fractional power.
-For that one needs to pass to surfaces equipped with a bit more structure, sich that the
+For that one needs to pass to surfaces equipped with a bit more structure.

 +-- {: .num_defn #RiggedSurfaces}
 ###### Definition